Sage/sinject/README.md

         end
     end

-To load all dependency groups that return **True** from the `is_valid?` method the following method needs to be called from the container:
+To load valid dependency groups the following method needs to be called from the container:

     container.load_groups

 **Assigning dependencies**

 To assign a dependency to an object you need to add the dependency attribute to the class and specify the symbol key that was used to register the dependency with the SinjectContainer: